Is Microsoft Teams Enough to Replace Your Phone System?

 - Disaster recovery options will allow you to keep better track of your data and bring everything back up again quickly in the event of an emergency.

 Using the right enterprise phone solution can take Microsoft Teams from functional to exceptional for your business.
 As you consider, “Can Microsoft Teams replace your phone system?” make sure you consider the additional features you need to allow your business to excel.

 Getting the Most Out of Your Current Phone System and Microsoft Teams

-Look for a provider that can boost your Teams instance by filling the voice and service gaps you may experience using only Microsoft Teams alone.
+Look for a provider that can boost your Teams instance by filling the voice and service gaps you may experience using Microsoft Teams alone.
 A voice-enabled Teams solution transforms your Teams capability into a complete enterprise voice platform.
-You’ll get all of the video, chat, file storage and Microsoft integrations you love about Teams plus the enterprise voice features your growing business still needs.
+You’ll get all the video, chat, file storage and Microsoft integrations you love about Teams, plus the enterprise voice features your growing business still needs.